deepanshs/mrsimulator/docs/user_guide/spin_system/spin_system.rst

 Site
 ----

-A site object holds single-site NMR interaction parameters, which include the nuclear shielding and quadrupolar interaction parameters.
+A Site instance holds single-site NMR interaction parameters, which include the nuclear shielding and quadrupolar interaction parameters.
-Consider the example below of a :ref:`site_api` object for a deuterium nucleus created in Python.
+Consider the example below of a :ref:`site_api` instance for a deuterium nucleus created in Python.

 .. code-block:: python

-    # Import objects for the Site
+    # Import classes for the Site
     from mrsimulator import Site
     from mrsimulator.spin_system.tensors import SymmetricTensor

-    # Create the site object
+    # Create the site instance
     H2_site = Site(
         isotope="2H",
         isotropic_chemical_shift=4.1,  # in ppm